rolandalla/laravel-sentinel-crud-starter/README.md

 <a name="step4"></a>
 ### Step 4: Install

-Firstable need to uncomment this line "extension=php_fileinfo.dll" in php.ini file.

-This project makes use of Bower and Laravel Elixir.
-Before triggering Elixir, you must first ensure that Node.js (included in homestead) is installed on your machine.

-    node -v

-Install dependencies listed in package.json with:

-    npm install --save-dev

-Retrieve frontend dependencies with Bower, compile SASS, and move frontend files into place:

-    gulp

 Now that you have the environment configured, you need to create a database configuration for it.
 For create database tables use this command:

     php artisan migrate